imba/imba.io/content/manual.md

 ## Caveats

-If you are familiar with JavaScript there are a few key differences that are very useful to konw about before diving into Imba.
+If you are familiar with JavaScript there are a few key differences that are very useful to know about before diving into Imba.

 ### Indentation
 In JavaScript and most other programming languages, indentation is for readabillity only.
 Imba, like python, uses indentation to indicate a block of code (instead of curlybraces in js etc).
 In addition, Imba uses **tabs for indentation**.
 The tooling will help you set these settings specifically for Imba files so that you never have to think about it.